Skip to the content.

 When everything is wired and installed properly, you can:

-1. Flash the downloaded firmware (see Initial Firmware Installation)
+1. Flash the downloaded firmware (see Firmware First Time Installation)

 2. Power on the system to start the application